Prinz Friedrich Cavalry

 At the outbreak of the war in 1756, the regiment was garrisoning Heidelberg and Mosbach.

-In 1757, the II and III squadrons (each counting 144 men) of the regiment where combined with the Oberrheinische Kreiseskadron (Imperial District Squadron) to form the so called Kurpfalz Cuirassiers (aka von Hatzfeld Carabiniers).
+In 1757, the II and III squadrons (each counting 144 men) of the regiment where combined with the Oberrheinische Kreiseskadron (Imperial District Squadron of the Upper Rhine) to form the so called Kurpfalz Cuirassiers (aka von Hatzfeld Carabiniers).
 This regiment joined the Reichsarmee operating in Thuringia.
-In August, this army combined with a French contingent under the prince de Soubise to form the Franco-Imperial army who proceeded to the invasion of Saxony.
+In August, this army combined with a French contingent under the prince de Soubise to form the Franco-Imperial army, which proceeded to the invasion of Saxony.
 Soubise rated the various units of the Reichsarmee and considered the von Hatzfeld Carabiniers as "mediocre".
-On November 5, the regiment fought at the Battle of Rossbach where it deployed in the first line of the right wing under the prince von Hohenzollern.
+On November 5, the regiment fought at the Battle of Rossbach where it deployed in the first line of the right wing under the Prinz von Hohenzollern.
 The regiment suffered heavy losses during this battle.

 On October 29 1762, as part of the Kurpfalz Cuirassier Regiment, the II and III squadrons took part in the Battle of Freiberg.